inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 This training is designed for those with a basic or intermediate knowledge of GIS, who wants to integrate scientific-based risk impact scenario in their decision-making.
-Since the tool is a QGIS plugin, some knowledge of the QGIS environment will help, but not required.
+Since the tool is a QGIS plugin, some knowledge of the QGIS environment will help, but is not required.

 Goals
 .....